 There are lots of ways to hold yourself accountable, be creative!

-Share you goals, create something visual, or put up some rewards for yourself.
-Studies show that those who have a a plan plus a vision and a direction are way more likely to reach their goals.
+Share your goals, create something visual, or put up some rewards for yourself.
+Studies show that those who have a plan plus a vision and a direction are way more likely to reach their goals.

 Even if it means going to bed wearing running shoes, do whatever it takes to prepare yourself for your next run.
 That way, you’ll have one less excuse standing between you and your training.

 10. Surround Yourself with Materials that Promote a Positive Fitness Mindset

 Listen to books, podcasts, or audiobooks that have positive messages.
 Surrounding yourself with positive content has been proven over and over again to help lift your mood and help train you to have a positive mindset – one you can then apply to accomplish your running goals.

 11. Challenge Yourself in Ways that are Fun but Challenging

 A few years back, I challenged myself to do 15 pull-ups.
 What does that have to do with running?
 Nothing.
 But it wasn’t easy, and I believe it made my mind slightly tougher because it was a struggle for me.